 - 6.1 Responses to this IFB will be independently evaluated. - 6.2 The District intends for the scope of Lesher Middle School and Werner Elementary School to be completed during Summer 2020.
-Work may begin as early as June 1, 2020 and must be completed no later than August 8, 2020.
-There is no early finish incentive offered to the awarded Contractor(s). - 6.2.1 Depending on capacity, scheduling, and pricing, the District may be interested in completing work at the other sites Summer 2020, with work beginning as early as June 1, 2020 and must be completed no later than August 8, 2020.
-However, if upon review of the bid responses received it is determined that Summer 2020 completion of work is not feasible due to capacity, scheduling or pricing or is not in the District's best interest, the District reserves the right to not award all sites and may rebid non-awarded site(s) at a later time. - 6.3 This IFB may be awarded to one (1) or multiple Contractors meeting the specifications and deemed to be in the best interests of the District.
-Contractors may bid on one, multiple or all projects included in this IFB.
+These sites may be accessible for work to begin as early as May 1, 2020 and work must be completed no later than August 8, 2020.
+There is no early finish incentive offered to the awarded Contractor(s). - 6.3 This IFB may be awarded to one (1) or multiple Contractors meeting the specifications and deemed to be in the best interests of the District.
+Contractors may bid on one or all projects included in this IFB.
 Final evaluation may be based on, but not limited to, any or all of the following: price, adherence to specifications, previous experience with similar projects, reference checks, delivery, capacity, and completion timeline.
-Those that are clearly non-responsive to the stated requirements may be eliminated prior to this evaluation. - 6.4 A submission of a bid in response to this IFB is an offer to contract with the District based upon the terms, conditions, scope of work and specifications contained in this IFB. - 6.5 All changes in bid documents shall be through written addenda and shall be posted to BidNet. - 6.5.1 Amendments or clarifications to the submitted Bids not requested by the District will not be accepted, nor considered following the opening of the Bid.

-- 6.6 The successful Contractor will be required to enter into and sign a formal Contract with the District.
+Those that are clearly non-responsive to the stated requirements may be eliminated prior to this evaluation. - 6.4 A submission of a bid in response to this IFB is an offer to contract with the District based upon the terms, conditions, scope of work and specifications contained in this IFB. - 6.5 All changes in bid documents shall be through written addenda and shall be posted to BidNet. - 6.5.1 Amendments or clarifications to the submitted Bids not requested by the District will not be accepted, nor considered following the opening of the Bid. - 6.6 The successful Contractor will be required to enter into and sign a formal Contract with the District.
 A sample agreement has been provided as Exhibit C. The Contract language will control over any language contained within this IFB that conflicts with the signed and fully executed Contract.
 If the Contractor has concerns with the language contained within the proposed Contract, those shall be identified in the Contractor's response. - 6.6.1 In the case of conflicts between the IFB and any referenced bid documents, the more stringent requirements shall govern.
 In all cases, the Contractor is responsible for notifying the District of the conflict. - 6.7 Alternate Bids, approved equals and/or Bids based on group or total awards may be considered.
 The District reserves the right to make the final determination of actual equivalency or suitability of such Bids with respect to requirements.